 Rimini, Tiberius Bridge

-Anyway, from time to time, I like reliving sweet memories of spending a few days of long walks along the beach, eating delicious typical piadina (a local flatbread that I usually have filled with ham, soft cheese, and arugula), and shamelessly savoring hearty dishes of fresh fish.
+Anyway, from time to time, I like reliving sweet memories of spending a few days of long walks along the endless water edge, eating delicious typical piadina (a local flatbread that I usually have filled with ham, soft cheese, and arugula), and shamelessly savoring hearty dishes of fresh fish.

 Torta Fritta e Salumi

 Celebrated on Forbes as Italy’s Greatest Gastronomic Treasure, Emilia-Romagna is an authentic foodie paradise.
-The region is home to unique and delicious products, like Parmigiano-Reggiano and Modena’s Traditional balsamic vinegar, whose production is fascinating.
-I’m talking about the real thing, not the one sold in most supermarkets, because it takes years to produce traditional balsamic vinegar.
+The region is home to unique and delicious products, like Parmigiano-Reggiano and Parma ham.
+Then, there’s Modena’s Traditional balsamic vinegar, whose production is fascinating.
+I’m talking about the real thing, not the one sold in most supermarkets.
+It takes years to produce traditional balsamic vinegar, and you have to taste it and discover how divine it is.

 modena-traditional-balsamic-vinegar

-It’s not surprising that the entire area around Parma is called the “Food Valley,” and the many delicious local products and dishes are alone reason enough for a trip.
+Unsurprisingly, the entire area around Parma is called the “Food Valley.”
+And the many delicious local products and dishes alone are reason enough to visit.

 Not many foreign visitors know that Bologna is one of the main railway hubs in Italy, strategically positioned on the railroad line connecting Milan to Florence-Rome and Venice to Florence-Rome, both passing through Bologna.

 The introduction of high-speed trains has significantly reduced the time to travel from one city to another.
-Thus Bologna is only 1 hour away from Milan, 1 1/2 hours from Venice, and 35-40 minutes from Florence.
+Thus, Bologna is only 1 hour away from Milan, 1 1/2 hours from Venice, and 35-40 minutes from Florence.
 These trains are fast but expensive.
-However, there are ways to save money on high-speed trains if you buy your tickets in advance.
+However, you can save money on high-speed trains if you buy your tickets in advance.

-Exploring Emilia-Romagna by train from Bologna is easy since many regional trains connect most of the best spots.
-Famous for its porticoes covering close to 40 km, the city is beautiful and lively.
+Visiting Emilia-Romagna by train from Bologna is easy since many regional trains connect most of the best spots.
+Bologna is a beautiful and lively city famous for its porticoes, which cover close to 40 km.
 Furthermore, you can take many easy day trips from Bologna to the sea, the hills, or other enchanting art cities and towns.

-Italy is an extraordinary country but let’s be honest: the most famous spots are pricey, when not outrageously expensive.
-On the other hand, Emilia-Romagna is generally cheaper, and it’s easy to have delicious food at really fair prices.
+Italy is an extraordinary country, but let’s be honest: the most famous spots are pricey when not outrageously expensive.
+On the other hand, Emilia-Romagna is generally cheaper, and delicious food is easy to find at really fair prices.

-Moreover, you’ll rarely find the usual places for tourists, with lousy food too expensive for what it is.
+Moreover, especially in smaller towns, there are fewer of the usual places for tourists, with lousy food that is too expensive for what it is.

-However, Emilia-Romagna is the realm of homemade pasta – or sfoglia, as they call it here.
+However, Emilia-Romagna is the realm of homemade pasta – or sfoglia, as they call it there.
 Tagliatelle, tortellini, and lasagne, to mention only a few, are ‘variations on the theme’ across the region.

 Ravioli di Magro